amd/InfinityHub-CI/quda/docker/README.md

 *DISCLAIMER:* This Docker build has only been validated using the default values.
 Using a different base image or branch may result in build failures or poor performance.
 ```
 docker build \
-    -t mycontainer/milc \
+    -t mycontainer/quda \
     -f /path/to/Dockerfile \
     --build-arg IMAGE=rocm/dev-ubuntu-20.04:5.5-complete \
     --build-arg UCX_BRANCH=master \
     --build-arg OMPI_BRANCH=main \
+    --build-arg QUDA_BRANCH=master
     --build-arg QMP_BRANCH=master
     --build-arg QIO_BRANCH=master
     --build-arg QDPXX_BRANCH=master
-    --build-arg QUDA_BRANCH=master
-    --build-arg MILC_BRANCH=master
     --build-arg GPU_TARGET="gfx908,gfx90a"
     .
 ```

-## Running an MILC Container
+## Running an QUDA Container
 Both Docker and Singularity can be run interactively or as a single command.

-To run the [MILC Benchmarks](/milc/README.md#running-milc-benchmarks), just replace the `<MILC Command>` the examples in [Running MILC Benchmarks](/milc/README.md#running-milc-benchmarks) section of the MILC readme.
+To run the [QUDA Benchmarks](/quda/README.md#running-quda-benchmarks), just replace the `<QUDA Command>` the examples in [Running QUDA Benchmarks](/quda/README.md#running-quda-benchmarks) section of the QUDA readme.
 The commands can be run directly in an interactive session as well.

 ### Docker
-For access to the tuning files, please add `-v $(pwd):/tmp/tuning` before `mycontainer/milc` in the following commands.
+For access to the tuning files, please add `-v $(pwd):/tmp/tuning` before `mycontainer/quda` in the following commands.
 This is the default location for the tuning files.
 To change this, add `--env QUDA_RESOURCE_PATH=/path/to/location/`
 To run a single command docker, it will be necessary to mount the tuning files in for better performance.

 #### Docker Interactive
 ```
-docker run --rm -it --device=/dev/kfd --device=/dev/dri --security-opt seccomp=unconfined mycontainer/milc /bin/bash
+docker run --rm -it --device=/dev/kfd --device=/dev/dri --security-opt seccomp=unconfined mycontainer/quda /bin/bash
 ```
 #### Docker Single Command
 ```
-docker run --rm -it --device=/dev/kfd --device=/dev/dri --security-opt seccomp=unconfined mycontainer/milc <MILC Command>
+docker run --rm -it --device=/dev/kfd --device=/dev/dri --security-opt seccomp=unconfined mycontainer/quda <QUDA Command>
 ```

 ### Singularity
-For access to the tuning files, please add `--bind $(pwd):/tmp/tuning` before `milc.sif` in the following commands.
+For access to the tuning files, please add `--bind $(pwd):/tmp/tuning` before `quda.sif` in the following commands.
 This is the default location for the tuning files.
 To change this, add `--env QUDA_RESOURCE_PATH=/path/to/location/`
 To run a single command singularity, it will be necessary to mount the tuning files in for better performance.

 #### Build Singularity image from Docker
 To build a Singularity image from the locally created docker file do the following:
 ```
-singularity build milc.sif docker-daemon://mycontainer/milc:latest
+singularity build quda.sif docker-daemon://mycontainer/quda:latest
 ```

 #### Singularity Interactive
 To launch a Singularity image build locally.
 ```
-singularity shell --no-home --writable-tmpfs -pwd /benchmark milc.sif
+singularity shell --no-home --writable-tmpfs -pwd /benchmark quda.sif
 ```

 #### Singularity Single Command
 To launch a Singularity image build locally.
 ```
-singularity run --no-home --writable-tmpfs -pwd /benchmark milc.sif <MILC Command>
+singularity run --no-home --writable-tmpfs -pwd /benchmark quda.sif <QUDA Command>
 ```